dtairych-equinix/Bk8soX/README.md

 ## Understanding the control script

 The control script allows for the build (and destruction) of a kubernetes environment on Equinix Metal.
 It does this with a combination of Terraform, to build the infrastructures, and then some local controls and files that complete the configuration of the cluster itself.
+The output of this script is a kubeconfig file that can be used to execute commands against the cluster.

 ### Setting up variables